 Africa is home to more than 2,500 different bird species.
 African birds are available in a virtually unlimited variety of sizes, forms, and colors, ranging from tiny, vividly colored sunbirds and tenacious little bee-eaters to ominous marabou storks.

 While those who like nature frequently concentrate on Africa’s safari animals first and foremost, its magnificent birds should not be disregarded.
 This list is an excellent resource for learning about several of the fascinating birds of Africa, whether you’re planning an African safari or are just curious.

-Helmeted Guinea Fowl
+1. Helmeted Guinea Fowl

 Approximately the size of a chicken, the helmeted guinea fowl (Numida meleagris) is an earth-dwelling African bird with a head that doesn’t contain any feathers!
-They have a rotund body covered in patchy white and black feathers.
+It has a rotund body covered in patchy white and black feathers.
 They are gregarious birds that gather in big flocks and frequently follow groups of larger mammals, such as zebras, impalas, and monkeys, in search of food, such as bugs and seeds.

 They may be rather noisy when in groups and entertaining to watch as they frantically scramble around.
 Guinea hens were coveted for their meat, eggs, and feathers as long back as the Roman era.
 They are now both raised as domestic animals and hunted for food.

-Black-Headed Weaver Bird
+2. Black-Headed Weaver Bird